philgentric/klik/README.md

 Klik uses system defaults to open files: you can play music, open sheets etc.

-Klik uses system defaults to edit files: you can start the system-configured default editor for anything, from Klik.
+Klik uses system defaults to edit files: you can start the system-configured default editor for anything, from Klik, or an application of your choice

 You can see the FULL metadata of the pictures; including EXIF, etc

-Search: You can find images by keywords (it looks for your keywords in file names).
+Search: You can find files/images by keywords (it looks for your keywords in file names).

 You can close Klik windows with a single Escape key stroke.